New House over 200 m2

 See full image galleries of all the winning and shortlisted projects here.

-Award for New House over 200 m2 supported by Think Brick.
+Award for New House over 200 m2 is supported by Think Brick.